chomperoni/chomperoni/README.md

 #1 Silvamy Fan that can never spell anything right reward goes 2 ME !!
-i also like shadilver and shadamy!! or poly shadsilvamy!! its peak!!
+i also LOVEEE shadilver and  like shadamy!! or poly shadsilvamy!! its peak!!

 dni is in strawpage if you wanted to look at it: https://chomperoni.straw.page/